-Falmouth offers both theoretical and practice based research programmes leading to a PhD or MPhil awarded in any subject area where the University can provide appropriately qualified supervision.
-Falmouth research degrees are currently awarded through our partnership with University of the Arts London.
+Falmouth offers both theoretical and practice-based research programmes leading to a PhD or MPhil currently awarded through our partnership with University of the Arts London.

-Programmes of research can be carried out in any field of study within the expertise of the University, provided that the proposed programme is capable of leading to scholarly research and to its presentation for assessment by appropriate examiners.
+Programmes of research can be carried out in any field of study that aligns to one or more of the University's key research themes of Digital Economy, Smart Design or Creative Connected Communities, provided that the proposed programme is capable of leading to scholarly research and to its presentation for assessment by appropriate examiners.
 The University’s subject range also means that students can follow programmes of study in which creative work can form a significant part of the intellectual enquiry.

 Research degree students at Falmouth benefit from the Research Student Development Programme (RSDP) which offers research students support and ongoing training to enhance their studies and future careers as researchers.
 Our postgraduate Research Student Development Programme will help you identify the appropriate research methods for your chosen subject, and help you plan and structure your project.
 We also support practice-led research in which your own creative practice plays a role, and documented creative work can contribute to your final thesis, alongside a written component.